About Swedfund

 Goals and mission objectives

 Swedfund has a public policy assignment with specific mission objectives focused on sustainable value creation and the 2030 Agenda.
 Our public policy assignment is based on the UN Sustainable Development Goals, focusing on reducing inequality, decent work, climate, women's economic empowerment and capital mobilisation.
+We apply a digital lens to all investments to advance connectivity and technology that enables sustainable development.

 Additional and catalytic

-We are additional and catalytic through:
+We are additional by:

 Risk